PlayerYK/ClickableLinks/readme.md

 - User-activated for better control and performance

 ## How to Use
-1. Install the extension from the Chrome Web Store
+1. Install the extension from the Chrome Web Store: [Clickable Links](https://chromewebstore.google.com/detail/clickable-links/emgfgmngdnnipikijedfjflafkjkpfln)
 2. Open any webpage with unclickable links
 3. Click the Clickable Links icon in your toolbar
 4. Enjoy newly clickable links on the page